NKb03/Memento/README.md

 for your class if all you want is to memorize all properties.
 Then you can let your class implement `SelfMemorable`

-data class Record(val id: String, val name: String, val age: Int): SelfMemorabld
+data class Record(val id: String, val name: String, val age: Int): SelfMemorable

-memementos